Rick Dondo's Family Tree

 *** My Main Tree:

-This update reflects a level of attention over the past several months that was occasional, at best.
+Though some family lines were extended back in time, this update reflects a level of attention to personal profiles over the past several months that was occasional, at best.
 This is largely due to the fact your host became engaged in a project with members of the Manitoba Genealogical Society's Cemetery Committee.
 This work is intended to develop a complete list of locations and contacts for cemeteries in Manitoba.
 Given the fact there are on the order of 1,470 such places in the province, we have much work ahead of us.
 Visitors here will benefit from the fact your host has already begun using the available processes to update the descriptions of cemeteries across the province.

 In fact, there are updates that reflect activity related to two main areas of focus aside from the occasional change to simply reflect recent events affecting family members.
 Those are: